What’s the difference between blond vs blonde? Why do we use two different nouns and adjectives for fair hair color?

 Why are there two words for fair hair?

-The two different spellings of blond or blonde are because the word is originally French.
+The two different spellings of blond and blonde are because the word is originally French.

 A blond man in French is un homme blond.
 A blonde woman is une femme blonde.

 Many Latin languages have grammatical masculine and feminine forms for all adjectives and nouns, including inanimate objects.

 A car (une voiture) in French is feminine, but a book (un livre) is masculine.

 The sun (le soleil) is masculine, but the moon (la lune) is feminine.

 If you are English speaking and have learned French or Spanish, you will know how complicated gender forms can be.

 But there is no such grammatical gender in modern English.